ultraseedbox/USB-Docs/Tutorials and Guides/rclone/Rclone Mount using Systemd.md

 ## Editing your service file

 * After you run the command, a nano text window appears.
-In this example service file, I chose Google Drive Rclone Mount for Plex Streaming
+In this example service file, we'll be using Google Drive Rclone Mount for Plex Streaming.
-* Edit `/homexx/yyyyy` to your output in `pwd` and to your preferred folder (eg `/home6/kbguides/Rclone/Mount/Folder/here)`
+* Edit `/homexx/yyyyy` to your output in `pwd` and to your preferred folder (e.g. `/home6/kbguides/Rclone/Mount/Folder/here`).
 * You may also add or edit some rclone flags here if you wish
-* Then save it by doing CTRL + O, press ENTER then exit nano by doing CTRL + X
+* Then save it by doing CTRL + O, press ENTER then exit nano by doing **CTRL + X**.

+<c><p class="callout info">Shown below are example service files.
+Do not copy paste anything from the example files as it does not always reflect the contants of the service files from our repository and in this guide.
+Please read the guide thoroughly before setting it up.</p></c>

 ### Example rclone-normal.service